The Best Things to Do in Fishtown

 The first craft distillery in Pennsylvania since prohibition, Philadelphia Distilling was founded in 2005.
 If you’ve ordered a gin cocktail in the city, you’ve probably seen Bluecoat Gin, the distillery’s signature spirit, on the menu.
 Philadelphia Distilling is one of the top distilleries in Philadelphia and is internationally renowned for its premium spirits for good reason.

 Tucked away on Allen Street, the distillery evokes the charm of a speakeasy with copper accents and leather bar stools.
-The ultimate experience offered here is the tasting room, complete with custom cocktails and gourmet food options.
-However, visitors are also welcome to enjoy a cocktail at the marble-topped bar or learn about the facility’s history on a guided tour.
+The ultimate experience here is the tasting room, complete with custom cocktails and gourmet food options.
+We loved taking a guided tour to learn about how they make their spirits.

-1 thought on “The Best Things to Do in Fishtown”
+1 thought on “Fun Things to Do in Fishtown”

 1. So fabulously descriptive, I want to experience the many colorful attractions of Fishtown Philadelphia.
 I now want to visit and explore this attraction.